dubhalley/Tube_Synth_How_to/README.md

 Some holes placed just above the potentiometers, jacks, and switches will allow the wires from these elements to be routed to the back panel.

-/!\ WARNING /!\
+--> /!\ WARNING /!\ <--

 If you'll use dibond and terminal strip, you HAVE TO isolate the terminal and the dibond !!!!!!
-At the beginning i didn't though about that, but it's a VERY BIG mistake !!!!!
+At the beginning i didn't though about that, but it's a VERY BIG mistake, SHORT CIRCUIT !!!!!

-I did a 3d Part for this.
+I did a 3d Part for this, you'll find it in the files/Insulator

 <img src='Pictures/Isolant.jpg' width='400px'/>